-We’ve all heard the statistics.
+We’ve all seen the statistics.
 America’s children are seriously overweight, and many of them are dangerously obese.
+In fact, according to a new study led by Imperial College London and WHO (World Health Organization) among high-income countries, the United States had “the highest obesity rates for girls and boys”, 19.5 percent and 23.3 percent, respectively.
+This research also indicates a tenfold increase in childhood and adolescent obesity in the last four decades.
 This sad state of affairs has numerous causes, and opens up the next generation to a slew of health problems both now and in the future.
-It is time we as parents/grandparents and concerned adults take inventory of what we may be doing – or not doing – to contribute to this travesty, and even more importantly to examine how we can help to turn this trend around.
+It is time we as concerned parents/grandparents take inventory of what we are doing – or not doing – to contribute to this travesty.
+Even more importantly it’s time to examine how we can help to turn this trend around.

 Childhood Obesity: Are We Setting Up Children for Future Disease?

 Childhood obesity has both immediate and long-term effects on health and well-being.
-According to the American Heart Association, about one in three American kids and teens is overweight or obese.
-The prevalence of obesity in children more than tripled from 1971 to 2011..
+According to the American Heart Association, about one in three American kids and teens are overweight or obese.
+The prevalence of obesity in children has increased tenfold in the past four decades in children and adolescents.
 With good reason, childhood obesity is now the No. 1 health concern among parents in the United States, topping drug abuse and smoking.

 Immediate health effects: